niklundgren/spanners/notes/cmdline.md

 cd <relative path> # move directories

-pushd <absolute path> / popd # This is one of my favorite ways to move around.
-It starts a "stack" (first in; last out) with your current directory at the bottom and <absolute path> as the second item.
+pushd <path> / popd # This is one of my favorite ways to move around.
+It starts a "stack" (first in; last out) with your current directory at the bottom and <path> as the second item.
 To return to your starting directory enter popd.
 You can run pushd any number of times before "popping" back to your initial directory.

+ps l # lists the processes owned by your user!

 # Running stuff
 <c1> | <c2> #pipes the output of one command to the next